sartha-cmyk/vityarthi-project-spam-mail-protection/README.md

 Example:
 Enter new spam word: bitcoin

-The system will now detect emails containing "bitcoin" as spam.
+The system will now detect emails containing 'bitcoin' as spam.

 ### Option 4: Save Email Result
 Stores email classification in results.txt.

 Example: Hello free offer

-Saved in file:
+Saved in file SPAM
-Hello free offer --> SPAM

 ### Option 5: Show Spam Words
 Displays all spam keywords used in the system.